MathewRGB/BlaEngine/README.md

 The website will be created into the docs folder.
 In the docs folder there is also a readme.md that describes how to build the doxygen documentation manually.

+## Docker build

+There is also a Dockerfile that can be used for comiling the project and running all unittests.

+    docker build -t blaengine .